 GIC understands the importance of diversity and inclusion in order to remain a leading long-term investor.
 The firm upholds its PRIME (Prudence, Respect, Integrity, Merit and Excellence) values to the core, and people succeed purely on their merit and excellence.

-Almost everyone I have worked with or interacted with in the organisation has proven to be more than just a colleague you meet, email, or call.
-There is a strong connection, which is difficult to cultivate in any organisation, let alone one as large as ours.
-I believe this is primarily due to the examples set by our seniors, ranging from group leadership taking time to speak with individuals while treating them as peers,regional presidents instilling cross-team collaboration, todepartments’ chief investment officers and heads carrying themselves as individuals rather than a hierarchical figurehead.
+Almost everyone I have interacted with in the organisation has proven to be more than just a colleague you meet, email, or call.
+There is a strong connection, which is usually difficult to cultivate in any organisation, let alone one as large as ours.
+I believe this is primarily due to the examples set by our seniors, ranging from group leadership taking time to speak with individuals while treating them as peers, regional presidents instilling cross-team collaboration, to departments’ chief investment officers and heads carrying themselves as individuals rather than a hierarchical figurehead.

 How would you describe the learning & development culture at GIC?

-As one of the most active investors, the level of exposure to companies, management teams, and counterparties; the scale of opportunity; and individual responsibility of small deal teams making hundreds of millions of dollars in investment recommendations, has been unparalleled.
-With each deal I work on, I learn something new and feel strongly supported by my team.
+As one of the most active investors, the level of exposure to companies, management teams, and counterparties; the scale of opportunity; and level of autonomy and responsibility given to individuals making hundreds of millions of dollars in investment recommendations, has been unparalleled.

 What you should know before joining GIC